FTC Endorsement Guidelines for Influencer and UGC Content

 UGC for Luxury Brands: Authenticity Meets Brand Equity

 Curatorial UGC, member-only galleries, anti-cheapening guardrails.
-Why mass-market UGC playbooks don't translate to luxury, and what does.
+Why the mass-market UGC playbook does not translate to luxury, and what does.

 - Strategy